surister/cratedb-tableau-connector/README.md

 You will need two things:

-The `postgresql jdbc driver` and the `cratedb_tableau_connector`.
+The `postgresql jdbc driver` and the `cratedb_jdbc`.

 ### Get the Postgresql jdbc driver.

 Download the driver from [here](https://jdbc.postgresql.org/download/) and put it in:

-- Windows - C:\Program Files\Tableau\Drivers
-- Mac - ~/Library/Tableau/Drivers
-- Linux -  /opt/tableau/tableau_driver/jdbc
+- Windows: `C:\Program Files\Tableau\Drivers`
+- Mac: `~/Library/Tableau/Drivers`
+- Linux: `/opt/tableau/tableau_driver/jdbc`

+The latest PostgreSQL jdbc tested driver is `postgresql-42.7.4.jar`.

-The latest tested one is `postgresql-42.7.3.jar`
+The latest CrateDB jdbc tested driver is `cratedb-jdbc-standalone-2.7.0`

+Note: `postgresql-42.7.5.jar` does not seem to work.

 ### Get the connector.